 As shown in Universe Superposition the world of each individual is the superposed sum of all the world in which the world hologram exists.
-And this means the body one exists in is the sum of all possible bodies one is in, as the world hologram.
-This is the reality of all possible bodies that are seeing these things and having these thoughts, and holding these memories.
+As described in Eidolon Daemon this means the body-mind is indeterminate except where observed.
+This is the reality of all possible body-minds that are seeing these things and having these thoughts, and holding these memories.
 This is the experience of all of them simultaneously.
 The result is that the mind is effectively a quantum computer, utilising all possible variations of thinking and appraisal at once.

 In order to illustrate what this means it is useful to start with the leading-edge concept of mind by Daniel Dennett (1991): the multiple drafts concept.
 According to this, the mind is constantly producing many trains of thought, all in parallel, although there is conscious awareness of only one of them.
 Each train of thought is like a draft, a seed idea, the beginning of the way thinking could go.
 When one such draft is noticed, and the train of thought followed consciously, this becomes the content of awareness: the train of thought one is actually aware of.
 Dennett’s concept fits very well with our knowledge of the structure of the brain, which is known to work as a massively-parallel, distributed processor in which a vast amount of computation is taking place simultaneously.
 His idea is exactly what one would expect in a system of this nature.
 There are many different trains of thought going on, any of which may surface to conscious awareness.
 When we apply this concept in the indeterminate world we get something highly remarkable.
 Every possible draft is going on.
 This is the reality of all possible body-minds having a specific conscious train of thought.
 This is the superposition of all of them.
 Therefore all possible drafts are also present.
 So at the unconscious, creative stage, you have all possible trains of thought available.